Last updated on March 30, 2023

-This is the first trench watch that I added to my collection.
+This is the first trench watch that I have added to my collection, a Swiss made gentlemen’s silver trench watch.
 It’s a very presentable timepiece and is perfectly suitable to wear as a dress watch.
 It keeps good time and has a power reserve of approximately 24 hours, which is more than acceptable for an antique watch.

 When I was looking for my first trench watch I was adamant that I needed to own a watch that was made during the war years.
 Obviously, without provenance, such as military papers or photographs there is no way of ever being certain that the watch had been actually worn in the trenches.
 Although there are no markings on the movement to indicate its age, it is clearly hallmarked on the case.
 The watch strap is a new genuine leather replacement.